 I checked with three large battery manufacturers for their recommendations on alkaline battery disposal.
 Overall, I was displeased.

-Energizer contends that “unless you live in California, you’ve been tossing non-rechargeable batteries safely in the trash for at least 19 years.”
-Um, if it’s not safe in California, it’s not safe anywhere.
+Energizer contends that “unless you live in California, you’ve been tossing non-rechargeable batteries safely in the trash for at least 19 years.”15 Well, if it’s not safe in California, it’s probably not safe anywhere.
 Toxins don’t change by crossing a border.

-Rayovac: “Batteries can be disposed of with normal household waste in most US states.”
-They, too, refer consumers to Call2Recycle.
-They offer information on their commitment to sustainable production, which is neat even though they offer no real solutions for disposable alkaline batteries.
+Rayovac: “Batteries can be disposed of with normal household waste in most US states.”17 They, too, refer consumers to Call2Recycle.
+They offer information on their commitment to sustainable production but offer no real solutions for disposable alkaline batteries.

 Where can you recycle batteries?

-Earth911 and Call2Recycle are both good resources for recycling in general.
+Call2Recycle is a good resource for recycling in general.
 The latter, a leading battery stewardship program, has collection sites for batteries in different parts of the nation.
-There are no collection points in Tennessee, nor Georgia or Alabama.
-But maybe they’re near you!
-Check out this map from Care2Recycle.org:
+There are no battery recycling laws in Tennessee, Georgia, or Alabama.
+But maybe your state does have a battery recycling law.
+Check out this map from Call2Recycle:

 There are a few places you can pay to recycle alkaline batteries, but it’s very costly for us as consumers:

-• TerraCycle offers alkaline battery recycling pouches starting at $57.
+TerraCycle offers alkaline battery recycling buckets starting at $39 and up to $151.

 Solutions